This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Hoop Houses Can Reduce the Need for Pesticides

 Since a hoop house offers a protected growing environment to the plants, they are less exposed to mite pests and insects.
-To ensure further protection, one can consider installing screening on either side of the hoop house underneath the roll-up vent curtains.
+One can consider installing screening on either side of the hoop house underneath the roll-up vent curtains to ensure further protection.

 This will create a barrier for any large-bodied pests, insects, and birds.
-Using shade fabric as a screening material is also a great option as it can also be used as a windbreak.
-Thus, growers can reduce the use of pesticides and other chemicals in their garden with the help of a hoop house.
+Using shade fabric as a screening material is also a great option, as it can be used as a windbreak.
+Thus, growers can reduce the use of pesticides and other chemicals in their gardens with the help of a hoop house.

 Hoop Houses Can Improve Soil Health

 Since a hoop house keeps the ground covered and does not allow rainwater to cause runoff, the soil can retain the existing nutrients and fertilizers better, which helps the plants thrive.
-And as mentioned earlier, a hoop house can trap heat inside and ensure that the soil remains warm for an extended period which facilitates the growth of the plants.
+And as mentioned earlier, a hoop house can trap heat inside and ensure that the soil remains warm for an extended period, facilitating plant growth.

-Also, in an open field, the areas between the bays are prone to soil erosion.
+Also, the areas between the bays are prone to soil erosion in an open field.
 But in a hoop house, these areas can be grassed, graveled, or covered with landscape fabric that can help prevent soil erosion.

 Moreover, you can pick the site for your hoop house and ensure that the area has well-drained soil and drainage aisles.
-Also, consider leveling the ground to ensure even irrigation to the plants.
-Other than this, you will be allowed to pick the kind of soil you want or even make your soil recipe for the hoop house.
+Also, consider leveling the ground to ensure even irrigation of the plants.
+Other than this, you can pick the kind of soil you want or make your soil recipe for the hoop house.

 Growing a fixed range of crops can be pretty monotonous and boring for a gardener.
 However, certain crops will grow well in your area while some will not.
 Thus, repeating the same kind of plants might be the only choice for some.
 However, with a hoop house, you can diversify and grow a broader range of crops.

-Gardeners will be able to experiment with early varieties or rotate multiple crops within the growing season.
-This practice is usually a success with leafy greens, blueberries, veggies, cherries, and grapes.
+Gardeners can experiment with early varieties or rotate multiple crops within the growing season.
+This practice is usually successful with leafy greens, blueberries, veggies, cherries, and grapes.

-Other than this, growing crops that might not be readily available in your region allows you to use them for commercial purposes and quoting premium prices.
+Other than this, growing crops that might not be readily available in your region allows you to use them for commercial purposes and quote premium prices.

 Hoop Houses are Easy to Ventilate